ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 # Cryptographic Protection of CMWs {#crypto}

-This section highlights a number of mechanisms through which protocol designers can add data origin authentication, integrity and, if used with a challenge-response protocol, anti-replay protection when employing CMWs.
+This section highlights a number of mechanisms through which protocol designers can add data origin authentication, integrity, and, if used with a challenge-response protocol, anti-replay protection when employing CMWs.
 These properties must be evaluated carefully in the context of the overall security model of the protocol.

 ## Signing CBOR CMW using COSE Sign1 {#signed-cbor-cmw}